ortexx/musiphone/README.md

 or the path to a js/json file:

-`MUSIPHONE_API_ADDRESS=./faces.json npm run build-mobile-prod`.
+`MUSIPHONE_API_ADDRESS=./faces.json npm run make-mobile-prod`.

 You can build it directly to your phone with __run-mobile-device__.
-To get an apk file for installation use __build-mobile__ for the debug version or __build-mobile-prod__ for production ready one.
+To get an apk file for installation use __make-mobile__ for the debug version or __make-mobile-prod__ for production ready one.
 The debug version you can install on the phone, but can't distribute to the markets.
 The production version is unsigned.
 To use it somewhere you have to sign it at first.

 ## What are the limitations
 The maximum size of a single playlist is 100 kb, by default.
 You can change it using the __playlist.maxSize__ option.